nvlgzr/notion2svelte/DonenessTracker.md

 ## 🐞 Known Bugs

-- Magic is now…not.
-The current "Fix" to the `<script>` issue isn't really a fix.
 - Bulleted lists do not reflect multiple depth levels
 - Routes that introduce new "folders" fail because _notion2svelte_ doesn't create the folders before trying to save the files.
 Need a "Save and create" function.
 Hopefully Node already has?

 # 🐝 Tasks/Ideas

-- Toward fixing ↑ :
-  - Replace Magic with a content-free data set passed to _every_ _notion2svelte_ component?
 - More documentation tweaks
   - Ask for explicit help -> Doc design, code, usability
 - Document: 3 required props in db: Name, Slug & Status